japplefield/fin342-corp-structure/Report.md

 Because only data where all this information were available for a given firm was usable, the final data set included only 1322 firms, as opposed to the 1500 in the S&P 1500.
 The majority of this discrepancy is attributable to firms where none of the past five years' EBITDA information was available on FactSet, so those firms were excluded from the sample.

 ## Methodology
 I computed a normalized EBITDA using 2015-2019 annual EBITDA for each company.
-I then computed Total Debt/normalized EBITDA for each company at December 31, 2019, March 31, 2020, June 30, 2020 and September 30, 2020.
-Then, I computed industry median Debt/normalized EBITDA over these 4 estimation dates to describe how industry leverage has changed over the COVID-19 window.
-Next, I computed an average share price for each company for each quarter in study, and determined the total equity value raised or returned to shareholders as a result of:
+I then computed change in total debt each quarter.
+Next, to represent change in equity value, I calculated an average share price for each company for each quarter in study, and determined the total equity value raised or returned to shareholders as a result of:

 * Share issuance or buybacks (assuming these all occurred at the average share price that quarter)
 * Dividend payment

+Equity value from share issuance or buybacks was calculated as:
+$$
+\Delta \text{Eq} = \text{Quarterly Avg Price} \times \Delta \text{Shares Oustanding}
+$$
+The result from the above equation is positive for share issuance and negative for share repurchase.
+Equity value from dividend payments was calculated as:
+$$
+\Delta \text{Eq} = -1 \times \text{Dividends per Share} \times \text{Shares Oustanding}
+$$
+The result from the above equation is always negative.

+I then computed the following ratios for each company on December 31, 2019, March 31, 2020, June 30, 2020 and September 30, 2020 (hereafter referred to as "The Four Key Ratios"):

+* Change in Total Debt/normalized EBITDA
+* Change in Equity Value/normalized EBITDA
+* Change in Equity Value attributable to dividend payments/normalized EBITDA
+* Change in Equity Value attributable to share issuance or repurchase/normalized EBITDA

 An extension to this analysis would be to determine whether there is a relationship between corporate bond yields and leverage changes (for example, does the data show reductions in leverage during quarters when corporate bond yields increased, and increases in leverage during quarters when corporate bond yields decreased; and if industry corporate bond yields are available, are changes in corporate bond yields by industry associated with changes in leverage by industry).
 This analysis was not performed during the course of this project.